-Open since 1990, the family-owned Lebanese Taverna received a much-needed renovation in 2012.
-The re-design added the inevitable bar (13 seats) and lounge, and created a contemporary look in the dining room that now intersperses natural walnut wood panels with hand-laid fieldstone walls, and crowns the room overall with a high sweep of white double-vaulted ceiling.
-The place feels streamlined and airy.
-The menu continues to emphasize traditional Middle Eastern dishes, but presents them in more up-to-date ways.
-For instance, the hummus bar offers five flavors (traditional, spicy, garlic, with beef or lamb and pine nuts, or with marinated chicken), 11 toppings, and four dippers (crackers, vegetables, fries, and pita toasts).
-Entrees, such as the lamb sharhat (sliced lamb loin with three green-herb sauce), and mezza items, from tabbouleh to spinach pastries, continue to draw the neighborhood here.
-All meals begin with fresh-from-the-oven puffs of pita bread with olive oil.
-The proper ending is an order of Turkish doughnuts, honey-drizzled creamy pudding on the side for dipping.
+When it opened in 1990, the family-owned Lebanese Taverna was one of the capital’s few ethnic restaurants.
+Today, it's just one of many eateries catering to international tastes, but it hasn’t lost its appeal.
+In an airy dining room with a bar and lounge, wood paneling and hand-laid fieldstone walls, diners enjoy traditional Middle Eastern dishes presented in up-to-date ways.
+For instance, the hummus bar offers several flavors (traditional, spicy, and garlic), assorted toppings, and four dippers (crackers, vegetables, fries, and pita toasts).
+Entrees, such as the lamb sharhat (sliced lamb loin with three-herb sauce), and mezze items, from chicken samosa to kibbeh nayeh (made-to-order lamb tartare), continue to draw the locals.
+All meals begin with fresh-from-the-oven puffs of pita with olive oil.
+The proper ending is an order of Lebanese doughnuts, honey-drizzled creamy pudding on the side for dipping.

 Washington, D.C.› Restaurant